Ida Bell (Minard) Cole was born on Sept. 30, 1859 at Gambier, Knox County, OH, the daughter of Nathan Williams and Sarah Jane (Woodruff) Minard.

 They together were the parents of four children -- Ida Mary Mitchell McConnell, John Clark Forrest, Myrtle Bell Dunn and Marjorie May Dwyer.

 John graduated from Topeka High School.
 When the United States Census was made in 1930, the Forrests dwelled in Monmouth Township, Shawnee County, KS.There, he earned a living performing odd jobs.
-The couple appears to have divorced by 1940, with John moving to Topeka and into the home of his widowed mother.
+The couple appears to have divorced by the early 1930s, with John moving to Topeka and into the home of his widowed mother.

 On July 27, 1936, Laura wed her second husband, Frank Montrose McKimmey (June 27, 1888-1977).
 He was the son of Charles Montrose and Olive Imo (Hook) McKimmey of Shawnee County and divorced from his first wife, Elvera Maria Johnson (1893-1955).